CTM Risk Management in Shipping

 Operational Risk

-Delayed delivery can halt vessel clearance.
+Delayed transport can result in vessel clearance.

 Security Risk

-High-value deliveries may attract criminal targeting.
+High-value conveyances may drag in criminal targeting.

 Safety and Environmental Considerations